 The Sanctuary of Athena Pronaia sits on a green terrace at the foot of Delphi, just below the great sanctuary of Apollo, and it is the first sacred ground pilgrims reached as they arrived from the east.
 Its most beloved feature is the Tholos, a slender circular rotunda whose three re-erected columns rise against a backdrop of olive groves and the slopes of Mount Parnassus.
 For centuries this graceful ruin has been the emblematic image of Delphi, appearing on postcards, book covers, and travel posters the world over.
-If you would like the whole story told on site, you can walk this terrace with a knowledgeable guide on a tour arranged through My Greece Tours.
+To hear the whole story told on site, you can walk this terrace with a knowledgeable guide on a tour arranged through My Greece Tours.
+Plan the whole trip with Greece Tours.

 This page belongs to our wider Delphi travel guide, which links every monument, museum, and practical detail of the site into one place.
 The sections below cover what the Sanctuary of Athena Pronaia actually was, the famous Tholos rotunda and why it is so celebrated, the other temples and monuments that share the terrace, how the sanctuary connected to the main site and the oracle, and exactly how visitors experience this quiet, photogenic corner of Delphi today.